lb2003/mvqb/README.md

 $ ./mvqb -h
 ```

-An example of computing the xxx for our provided example graph '’Example.g‘ is as follows
+An example of computing the maximum (α,β)-quasi biclique for our provided example graph '’Example.g‘ is as follows

 ```
 $ ./mvqb -f "Example.g" -u 2 -v 2 -a 0.7 -b 0.7